 - 4. Click on the Add new CRS button to create a new projection - 5.
 An interesting projection to use is called Van der Grinten I. Enter its name in the Name field.

-This projection represents the Earth on a circular field instead of a rectangular one, as most other projection. - This projection represents the Earth on a circular field instead of a rectangular one, as most other projections do. - 6.
+This projection represents the Earth on a circular field instead of a rectangular one, as most other projections do. - 6.
 In Format, select WKT (Recommended) - 7.
 Add the following string in the Parameters field: